Crisis & Support Lines

 You deserve support.
 You do not have to figure this out alone.

-If you are in emotional distress, experiencing thoughts of suicide or self-harm, worried about someone else, or unsure where to turn, the resources below can help connect you with immediate support.
+If you are in emotional distress, experiencing thoughts of suicide or self-harm, worried about someone else, or unsure where to turn, the resources below can help connect you with timely support.

 EDAM is not a crisis service and does not provide emergency care.
-These resources are listed to help you find timely support when you need it.
+We share these resources to make it easier to identify an appropriate next step when support is needed.

 988 Suicide & Crisis Lifeline